edlyn-e/plant-project/README.md

 <img src = "./assets/mindmap_03.png">
 <img src="./assets/diagram.png">

----

 ### Known Issues

--   Data is not persistent - user will lose the cart if they refresh the page.
+-   Cart data is not persistent - user will lose the cart if they refresh the page.